Magic Research Resources: Investigating Theatrical Magic

 - Ask Alexander, the world’s largest online magic library (Conjuring Arts Research Center).

 - WG Alma Conjuring Collection: National Library of Victoria, Australia.
+Including some digitised books.

 - H. Adrian Smith Collection of Conjuring and Magicana: Brown University, Rhode Island.